Bucking horse and rider

 Occupational Employment and Wage Statistics (OEWS) in Wyoming

-NEW: Statewide, Regional, County, and MSA Data (estimates for Wyoming wages for May 2022 data updated to the March 2023 ECI Employment Cost Index).
-See note about wage updating used to calculate estimates.
+NEW: Statewide, Regional, County, and MSA Data (estimates for Wyoming wages for May 2022 data updated to the March 2024 ECI Employment Cost Index).

 Wyoming Wage Survey